HomeVegetablesBell Peppers

 Grilled Bell Peppers Meal Ideas

-Peanut Butter Custard Blast might be just the dessert you are searching for.
-One serving contains 556 calories, 13g of protein, and 36g of fat.
-This recipe serves 15 and costs 86 cents per serving.
-If you have milk, cream-filled chocolate sandwich cookie crumbs, confectioners' sugar, and a few other ingredients on hand, you can make it.
-From preparation to the plate, this recipe takes around 55 minutes.
-1 person were impressed by this recipe.
+Unstuffed Peppers is a side dish that serves 6.
+One serving contains 247 calories, 8g of protein, and 6g of fat.
+For 90 cents per serving, this recipe covers 13% of your daily requirements of vitamins and minerals.
+1 person were glad they tried this recipe.
+If you have olive oil, onion, cheese blend, and a few other ingredients on hand, you can make it.
+From preparation to the plate, this recipe takes roughly 30 minutes.
 It is brought to you by Taste of Home.
-Taking all factors into account, this recipe earns a spoonacular score of 34%, which is rather bad.
-If you like this recipe, you might also like recipes such as Blast Of Color Mexican Stuffed Bell Peppers, Four-Berry Blast Fruit Smoothie, and Apple Custard Pie With Oatmeal Crust.
+Taking all factors into account, this recipe earns a spoonacular score of 67%, which is solid.
+If you like this recipe, take a look at these similar recipes: Baked Olives and Peppers, Baked Stuffed Peppers, and Beet Salad With Peppers and Lettuce.

-Taco Beef and Pasta
+Beef and Peppers

 Videos for Making Different Grilled Bell Peppers Style Dishes